marijnh/Eloquent-JavaScript/02_program_structure.md

 Many loops follow the pattern seen in the `while` examples.
 First, a "counter" binding is created to track the progress of the loop.
-Then comes a `while` loop, whose test expression usually checks whether the counter has reached its end value.
+Then comes a `while` loop, usually with a test expression that checks whether the counter has reached its end value.
 At the end of the loop body, the counter is updated to track progress.